What is SaaS Marketing? 5 SaaS Marketing Strategies for Your Business

 Moreover, social marketing has considerable added value as a data bank for your company.
 You can track mentions, shares, and other engagement from different market segments.
 You can also find out in real time just what people think of your product and whether or not you’re reaching them the way that you want to.

-It’s a truism that’s as useful for SaaS sales professionals as it is for SaaS marketers: When you’re selling your product to prospects, don’t focus on the product.
+It’s a truism that’s as useful for SaaS sales professionals as it is for SaaS marketers: When you’re selling your product to its target audience, don’t focus on the product.
 Focus on how your product will improve prospects’ businesses and, by extension, their lives.

-Capturing the imagination of influential, extremely busy people who are in a position to buy your product for their company is most of the battle in SaaS marketing.
+Capturing the imagination of influential, extremely busy people who are in a position to buy your product for their company is most of the battle for SaaS marketing teams.
 It’s quite often the case that your buyers will not even be the ones actually using your product.
-As a result, focusing on the bigger picture and showing off how your product will change your target’s business tends to yield better results than hammering home its technical pedigree.
+As a result, focusing on the bigger picture and showing off how your product will change your target’s business tends to yield better results and more subscribers than hammering home its technical pedigree.

 So, when you design ads for your service, sell the dream, not your extraordinary network architecture.
 For the hypothetical investment-property business we mentioned earlier, it might go something like: We help you get tenants, repair your home, and raise your home’s value.
 For a company that uses social media to drive up engagement with other properties (*cough* Snapchat), it might be: It’s 3x more likely that one of our users who saw the ad watched the movie.